Startling Little Known Facts

 I honor and respect your

-race, religion, culture, and way of life including senior citizens and
+race, religion, culture, sexual orientation and way of life including senior citizens and

 those with disabilities.

 I also welcome adults in consensual, sane and safe, alternative sexual

 and other creative lifestyle choices including those in the LGBTQ+ community.

 Anxiety Treatment & Care Doctor